PhD

 Timeline for Doctoral-track MA Students

-This is a list of time-sensitive steps in the process of acquiring an M.A. on the way to the Ph.D. in the UIC Dept. of History.
+This is a list of time-sensitive steps in the process of acquiring the Ph.D. in the UIC Dept. of History.
 It is not a list of all degree requirements.
 Italics indicate that this is a logical semester in which to complete this item, although it is not necessary to do it during this semester.
 All calendar dates are approximate.
 For exact dates for each academic year, consult the Director of Graduate Studies.

 First semester: